NickGrunert/master-thesis/modules/03_truth_compare.typ

     The algorithm would only need to address the issue of undersegmentation, as this would result in fewer prompts than the number of truth surfaces.
     In the subsequent implementation using the #abr("HMA"), however, this concept is no longer utilised due to reevaluation of the approach.
     The objective is to ascertain the validity of the concept in relation to the ground truth.
-    Consequently, the penalization of erroneous surfaces in terms of undersegmentation is required to ensure the integrity of this endeavor.
+    Consequently, the penalisation of erroneous surfaces in terms of undersegmentation is required to ensure the integrity of this endeavor.
     In the alternative, the score of segmentations could be overestimated to a considerable degree.

-    As demonstrated by @fig:truth_compare:hungarian_compare, a new visualization method has been developed for the purpose of illustrating the handling of segments.
+    As demonstrated by @fig:truth_compare:hungarian_compare, a new visualisation method has been developed for the purpose of illustrating the handling of segments.
     The absence of matches for two ground truth segments is readily apparent.
     It has moreover been determined that the unmatched segments are attributable to the fact that the algorithm created one large segment, which can ultimately be matched with a single one of the three real segments that compose it, the largest one by pixel length.
     Analysis reveals that the experiment's failure can be attributed to an inadequate adjustment of the canny values.